jperon/lyluatex/lyluatex.md

 \lyOption{current-font-as-main}{false}
 Use the font family *currently* used for typesetting as LilyPond's main font.

-\lyOption{current-font-as-main}{false} By default \option{pass-fonts} matches,
+By default \option{pass-fonts} matches, roman, sans, and mono fonts, but with
-roman, sans, and mono fonts, but with \option{current-font-as-main=false} the font that is *currently* used for typesetting is passed to LilyPond as its “main” roman font.
+\option{current-font-as-main=false} the font that is *currently* used for typesetting is passed to LilyPond as its “main” roman font.
 This ensures that the score's main font is consistent with the surrounding text.
 However, this behaviour may not be desirable because it effectively removes the roman font from the LilyPond score, and it may make the *scores* look inconsistent with each other.
-Therefore \lyluatex\ by default passes the text documetn's three font families to their directy LilyPond counterparts.
+Therefore \lyluatex\ by default passes the text document's three font families to their directy LilyPond counterparts.

 \lyOption{rmfamily}{}
 \lyOption{sffamily}{}